XenGi/darling/README.md

 darling
 =======

 FTDI helper for the future.
 With FT230X, blinky lights and USB-C!
-Also potentially the tinest USB-C to Serial adapter in the world. :smiley:
+Also potentially the tinyest USB-C to Serial adapter in the world. :smiley:

 __Got a smaller USB-C to serial adapter?
 Please send me a link!__